 E. Adequacy of Diet.

-(1)The food and nutritional needs of patients shall be met in accordance with physicians' orders.
-2To the extent medically possible, the current "Recommended Dietary Allowances of the Food and Nutrition Board of the National Research Council, National Academy of Sciences", adjusted for age, sex, and activity shall be observed.3[Agency Note]F. Therapeutic Diets.
+(1)The food and nutritional needs of [patients] residents shall be met in accordance with physicians' orders.

+(2)To the extent medically possible, the current "Recommended Dietary Allowances of the Food and Nutrition Board of the National Research Council, National Academy of Sciences", adjusted for age, sex, and activity shall be observed.

+(3) [Agency Note]The "Diet Manual for Long-Term Care [Patients] Residents" as published by the Department, which contains food allowances and guides for regular and therapeutic diets may be used.

+F. Therapeutic Diets.
 Therapeutic diets shall be planned, prepared, and served as prescribed by the attending physician:

 (1) Therapeutic diets shall be planned by a registered and licensed dietitian [or other qualified person];